CoStar Group (NASDAQ:CSGP) Releases FY24 Earnings Guidance

 CoStar Group (NASDAQ:CSGP – Get Free Report) updated its FY24 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $0.58-0.62 for the period, compared to the consensus estimate of $0.60.
 The company issued revenue guidance of $2.76-2.77 billion, compared to the consensus revenue estimate of $2.77 billion.
-CoStar Group also updated its Q2 guidance to $0.09-0.10 EPS.
+CoStar Group also updated its FY 2024 guidance to 0.580-0.620 EPS.

 Analysts Set New Price Targets